 Prediabetes disproportionately affects some races and ethnicities in California.
-The highest proportions of the population with prediabetes or undiagnosed diabetes are Pacific Islanders (55%),

-American Indians (51%), and African Americans (50%); by contrast, prediabetes or undiagnosed diabetes affects 42% of Asians.
-While the burdens of diabetes are greatest in low-income, ethnically diverse populations, interviewees noted that there have historically been few DPPs or diabetes self-management programs available in geographic areas where the needs are greatest (see Figure 2).
+The highest proportions of the population with prediabetes or undiagnosed diabetes are Pacific Islanders (55%), American Indians (51%), and African Americans (50%); by contrast, prediabetes or undiagnosed diabetes affects 42% of Asians.
+While the burdens of diabetes are greatest in low-income, ethnically diverse populations, interviewees noted that there have historically been few DPPs or diabetes selfmanagement programs available in geographic areas where the needs are greatest (see Figure 2).
 For example, interviewees noted that rates of prediabetes are higher in the Central Valley, but that relatively few DPPs have been located there.
 In contrast, more DPPs are available along the California coast, where rates of prediabetes are lower.
 As of May 6, 2016, the CDC has granted full or pending recognition to 32 in-person DPPs and three DPPs with in-person and digital elements in California; seven vendors of digital DPPs have their headquarters in the state and are included in Figure 2, though access to these programs is not constrained by geographic location.
 It should be noted that the location of in-person Weight Watchers programs are not included in Figure 2, since the CDC registry lists only the New York headquarters of the company.
+Similarly, other organizations with multiple sites whose recognition is tied to a single location would also not be fully represented in this figure.